data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 Now, we'll shift to some basic coding practices.
 In order to run code in R, you need to type your code either in the Console or within an `.R` script.

 We generally recommend creating an `.R` script as you're learning, as it allows you to type all of your code, add comments, and then save your `.R` script for reference.
-If instead you work entirely in the Console, anything that you type in the Console will disappear as soon as you restart or close R, and you will not be able to reference it in the future.
+If you work entirely in the Console, anything that you type in the Console will disappear as soon as you restart or close R, and you will not be able to reference it in the future.

 ### Writing Code in the Console